-79 Ibid., pp. 34-35, para.
-(3) of the Introduction - footnotes (giving examples of each category) omitted.
+&lt;sup>79 Ibid., at 34-35, para.
+3 of the Introduction, footnotes (giving examples of each category) omitted.

-80 Guideline 3.2.2 (Specification of the competence of treaty monitoring bodies to assess the permissibility of reservations).
-For other examples of purely recommendatory guidelines, see: 2.1.2 (Statement of reasons for reservations); 2.4.1 (Form of interpretative declarations); 2.4.5 (Communication of interpretative declarations); 2.6.9 (Statement of reasons for objections); 2.9.3, paragraph 2 (Recharacterization of an interpretative declaration); 2.9.5 (Form of approval, opposition and recharacterization); 2.9.6 (Statement of reasons for approval, opposition and recharacterization); 4.5.2, paragraph 2 (Reactions to a reservation considered invalid).
+&lt;sup>80 Guideline 3.2.2 (Specification of the competence of treaty monitoring bodies to assess the permissibility of reservations).
+For other examples of purely recommendatory guidelines see: 2.1.2 (Statement of reasons for reservations); 2.4.1 (Form of interpretative declarations); 2.4.5 (Communication of interpretative declarations); 2.6.9 (Statement of reasons for objections); 2.9.3, paragraph 2 (Recharacterization of an interpretative declaration); 2.9.5 (Form of approval, opposition and recharacterization); 2.9.6 (Statement of reasons for approval, opposition and recharacterization); 4.5.2, paragraph 2 (Reactions to a reservation considered invalid).